MEd in Educational Administration Degree

 Leadership Topics Covered in This MEd Program

-GCU’s master’s degree in educational administration can prepare you to pursue a career in a leadership administrative position, in which you can be positioned to positively influence educational culture and achievements.
+GCU’s master’s degree in educational administration can help you prepare yourself for potential leadership roles and administrative positions, in which you can be positioned to positively influence educational culture and achievements.
 Some of the specific topics covered in this program include:

-• Educational administration foundations for leaders to prepare for graduate-level education
+• School administration foundations for leaders to prepare for graduate-level education

 • Education law and finance, including topics such as student rights and school budgeting